-One organisation’s operating model may not differ much from another business’ operating model.
-To the customer who is outside the organisation, they may just glance at the surface and not see anything unique about one particular company.
+One organization’s operating model may not differ much from another business’ operating model.
+To the customer who is outside the organization, they may just glance at the surface and not see anything unique about one particular company.

-But, GRC or governance, risk, compliance, affects internal operations profoundly – how effective and efficient operations are depends on GRC – and GRC would be the one main element that sets you apart from your competitors.
+But, GRC or governance, risk, compliance, affects internal operations profoundly – how effective and efficient operations depend on GRC – and GRC would be the one main element that sets you apart from your competitors.

-People, are any organisation’s most valuable resource.
-Recognising who your internal and external contributors towards organisational values is one thing, but optimising their productivity and flexibility is another.
+People are an organization’s most valuable resource.
+Recognizing who your internal and external contributors towards organizational values are one thing, but optimizing their productivity and flexibility is another.

 Using the right resource to achieve the right business objectives, is very important, especially if you want to leverage the myriad of cloud services and externally brokered services out there.